 MamaMag started life in 2014 as a little monthly magazine for 5,000 mums in the Bayside council area in Melbourne.
-Fast forward 6.5 years and MamaMag has grown to cover all of Melbourne and has also launched in Sydney!
+Fast forward 8 years and MamaMag has grown to have local digital publications in Melbourne, Sydney,Brisbane, Adelaide, Perth and Tasmania and be the leading free bi-monthly magazine for mums and families in Australia!

 We chat to Editor-in-chief Sarah Cavalier about how it all came about…